RobotLocomotion/drake/drake/doc/buildcop.rst

 revert the commits and verify that the continuous builds triggered by that merge pass.

-The build cop can use the `DrakeDevelopers' Slack channel
+Use the `DrakeDevelopers Slack channel
 #buildcop <https://drakedevelopers.slack.com/messages/buildcop/details/>`_
-to communicate with your partner build cop and discuss issues.
+to discuss build issues with your partner build cop and other Drake contributors.

 At the end of each rotation, the build cop should complete the `build cop review and retrospective
 <https://docs.google.com/document/d/120AOAaamIMO-SM1UaJ6vfzpA15LnXHexDF4a7MLAS3o/edit#heading=h.sxk1djc2v0yg>`_,
-and should notify the next build cop on the `DrakeDevelopers' Slack channel
+and should notify the next build cop on the `DrakeDevelopers Slack channel
 #buildcop <https://drakedevelopers.slack.com/messages/buildcop/details/>`_.

 .. _revert_template: